microsoft/pxt/common-docs/github/faq.md

 ## My organization won't allow the "Microsoft MakeCode for GitHub" app?

-If you cannot get our GitHub app approved, use a developer token instead in the sign in dialog.
+If you can't get our GitHub app approved, use a developer token in the sign in dialog instead.